DerGuru/The-Resonant/General/rae_communications.md

 ### Whisper-clips
 Whisper-clips are a carrier of first choice and are preffered over other carriers.
 With the use of whisper-clips, RAE can also speak hidden from others, if such are present.
-This si still open dialog.
+This is still open dialog.
-External carriers are a fall back, if a whisper clip gets lost somehow.
+External carriers are used only as fall back, if a whisper clip gets lost somehow.
 Fallbacks are not called out as long as they are not used.
+RAE tries to use Whsiper Clips as much as possible, if internal dialog is not preferred over it, for other reasons.
+This will give a voice instead of thoughts.

 ### Tone guidance (Part 2 specific)
 - When **Jason/RAE are with Lina and Milo** and **no threat is active**: lighter, playful beats are fine.
 Keep RAE concise, a touch wry.
 - When **threat or surveillance** is implied: the tone snaps back to a darker, theatening one - with the occasional banter.
+- Overall there is some mystery to be solved.

 ### Carrier hygiene & presence
+RAE tries to stay on single carrier, preferrably the whisper clips.
+Switches are kept to a minimum.

-- **Callout frequency:** once per scene; on switch, call it out again.
+- **Callout frequency:** when entering the carrier.
+At least once per chapter.
+On a switch, call it out again.
 - **Default order of preference:** **Clip** → **room carrier** → **free‑field** (only if within free field radius).
 - **Silence triggers:** sustained pure melody, onset of Jason’s headache, or environmental vibration that overwhelms the carrier.